How AI Decides Which Brands to Recommend

 | Focus on traffic and clicks | Focus on inclusion and recommendation |

-In AI search, visibility is not earned through activity, but through interpretability.
+In AI search, visibility flows from interpretability.